hssn-20/project-proposal-template/README.md

 ### Requirements

 What kinds of resources (e.g. GPU hours, RAM, storage) are needed to complete the project?
 - Roughly 100-1000GPU hours(dependant on the dataset sizes) - This is an estimate.
-The actual GPU requirements will be dependant on model architecture
+The actual GPU requirements will be dependant on model architecture.
+The results from our first should provide better guidance
 - 1TB of RAM for the processing stage
 - 5 TB of storage on S3